xpavlic4/book-extracts/sports/golf/on the mark golf podcast.md

+# 444. Tee to Green Improvements with J.J.
+Killeen
+* put your back against the wall, butt, head and arms into 90% position (do it for 30 seconds, multiple times a day)

 # 440. Coach Dave Jennings with Tips
 * every time before leaving the green: 30 3-footer consecutive, 15 - 5-footers
 * if you make every putt inside 8 feet on back9 you are very likely to win